pierre-rouleau/about-emacs-lisp/doc/macro-edebug-spec.rst

 Details:
   Describes a macro argument that is passed unquoted.
   Inside the macro, it may be used quoted or unquoted.
+  It may be a single symbol but also a Lisp object like a list of objects that may constitute a parameter list of a lambda.
+  See the ``gv-letplace`` macro for an example of this.

 **Example**: